shellscape/webpack-manifest-plugin/README.md

 })
 ```

+**Options:**

 * `fileName`: The manifest filename in your output directory (`manifest.json` by default).
 * `basePath`: A path prefix for all file references.
-Useful for expressing output path within the manifest.
+Useful for including your output path in the manifest.